All Episodes

 He gave us a phone.

-How'd he give you a phone?
+How did he give you a phone?

-You sign up here.
+You sign up if you're a full stamp.

-You got low income, you disability.
+You got low income.

 Okay, what's wrong with Romney again?

-16 and a half million of those people with Obama phones.
+16.5 million of those people with Obama phones.

 We thought last week it was 12 million, and the number is growing.

-food stamps, among Mexican Americans, Mexican nationals, and migrant communities in America, writing in response to a request for information from Jeff Sessions, a senator from Alabama, about the USDA's little known partnership with the Mexican government to educate citizen and non-citizen immigrants from Mexico about the availability of food stamps and other nutrition assistance programs.
+food stamps, among Mexican Americans, Mexican nationals, and migrant communities in America, writing in response to a request for information from Jeff Sessions, a senator from Alabama, about the USDA's little-known partnership with the Mexican government to educate citizen and non-citizen immigrants from Mexico about the availability of food stamps and other nutrition assistance programs.

-Tom Vilsack, the education secretary, defended the partnership as a way to curb hunger in America, and the continuation of a program formed under the Bush administration in 2004.
+Tom Vilsack, the education secretary, defended the partnership as a way to curb hunger in America and the continuation of a program formed under the Bush administration in 2004.

 I thought we had an obesity epidemic.